docs Self-service account recovery administrator's guide

 This is a key component of Nametag.
 Every account from your directory includes the Last verified time, which represents the status of that person’s Nametag identity.
 If someone has successfully completed the identity verification process, they’ll have a time stamp and a green shield icon.

-Filter this table by Verified or not to see all of the accounts that fall under a certain identity status.
-This is useful for generating lists of people who still need to verify their identities with Nametag.
+Filter this table by Verified or not to see all the accounts that fall under a certain identity status.
+Use this to generate a list of people who still need to verify their identities with Nametag.

 Reviewing directory membership